muratk3n/thirdwave/en/2021/02/university-rosovksy.md

-# University, An Owner's Manual by Rosovsky
+# University, An Owner's Manual

+Henry Rosovsky

 Another critical virtue of academic life—I am thinking of tenured professors at, say, America’s top fifty to one hundred institutions—is